AlexanderLindholt/TweenPlus/documentation/tween-usage/signals.md

 tween:Start()
 ```

-[^1]: Fires every iteration of playback; every time the instance's values are updated.
+[^1]: Fires every iteration of playback; every time the instance’s values are updated.

 [^2]: Fires when the playback is started or resumed.